- This event has passed.

 Franz Schubert, Cello Quintet, D. 956

 Benefits Massachusetts Peace Action Education Fund; part of the Music for Peace Series.
 Single concert: seats $25 in advance for Mass.
-Peace Action members, $35 for non-members, $10 for students, $35 at the door.
-Series of 3 concerts: member $65, non-member $80, student $25.
+Peace Action members, $35 for non-members, $10 for students and low incomes, $35 at the door.
+Series of 3 concerts: member $65, non-member $80, student/low income $25.

 To reserve, write a check to “Massachusetts Peace Action Education Fund” and mail to 11 Garden Street, Cambridge, MA 02138, or call 617-354-2169 with credit card number.
 Or reserve seats online for the single concert or purchase online for a series of 3.